-During the fifth Review Mission the Team Leaders and the Nutritional Experts have recognised the fact that the quality and the method of preparing the meal may possibly change the amount of food consumption in light of the food preference of the children and the food habits of the area.
-These reports from the States of Bihar, Andhra Pradesh, Uttar Pradesh, Madhya Pradesh had suggested some low cost, nutritionally balanced recipes and methods of cooking can be seen at our website www.mdm.nic.in and could be usefully adapted to local requirements.
-Further, there are 18 State Agriculture Universities located in States and other Home Science Institutes that can act as a resource Centres for the specific States/UTs in preparation of low cost, nutritionally balanced recipes.
-As an example for the State of Uttarakhand a set of hilly and non hilly region recipes has been provided by the Gobind Vallabh Pant Agriculture University.
+During the fifth Review Mission the Team Leaders and the Experts of the Nutrition have recognised the fact that the quality and the method of preparing the meal may possibly change the amount of food consumption in light of the food preference of the children and the food habits of the area.
+These reports of the States of Bihar, Andhra Pradesh, Uttar Pradesh, Madhya Pradesh had suggested some low cost, nutritionally balanced recipes and methods of cooking can be seen in the mdm.nic.in and can be opted.
+Further, there are 18 State Agriculture Universities located in States and other Home Science Institutes can act as a resource Centre for the specific States/UTs in preparation of low cost, nutritionally balanced recipes.
+For the State of Uttarakhand a set of hilly and non hilly region recipes has been provided by the Gobind Vallabh Pant Agriculture University.

-iv) Lifting of food grains and utilization of transportation assistance vis-àvis allocation for the first two quarters:
+iv) Lifting of food grains and utilization of transportation assistance vis-à-vis allocation for the first two quarters:

 Like utilisation of cooking cost and foodgrains, utilisation of transportation assistance and lifting of foodgrains should also match with each other.
-The analysis of the data on lifting of food grains and the utilization of transportation assistance shows that at the National level 85% of the allocated food grains has been lifted (Annexure-VI) and the utilisation of transportation assistance is only 54% for the corresponding period.
-State wise analysis of utilisation of transportation assistance reveals that while Daman & Diu, Nagaland, Kerala, Bihar have utilised more than the allocated transportation assistance grant, the States/UTs of Uttar Pradesh, Jharkhand, Goa, Assam, West Bengal, Rajasthan and Chandigarh etc have utilized less than 70% of the allocation of the Transportation Assistance (Annexure VII).
+The analysis of the data on lifting of food grains and the utilization of transportation assistance shows that at the National level 85% of the allocated food grains has been lifted (Annexure VI) and the utilisaiton of transportation assistance is 83% for the corresponding period.
+State wise analysis of utilisation of transportation assistance reveals that while Sikkim, Daman & Diu, Kerala, has utilised more than the allocated transportation assistance grant, the States/UTs of Uttar Pradesh, Jharkhand, West Bengal, Rajasthan, Tamil Nadu and Manipur etc have utilized less than 70% of the allocation of the Transportation Assistance (Annexure VII).

 The low utilisation of transportation assistance may be due to non-payment of bills of transporters which needs to be looked into.